nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-asset-management-dam/how-to-contribute-a-new-video-conversion.md

       <parameter name="tmpDirectoryPrefix">convertToWebM</parameter>
     </parameters>
   </converter>
 </extension>
 ```

+The converter contribution depends of an already defined `command`.

-Here we use the generic `VideoConversionConverter`&nbsp;converter, only the `sourceMimeType`s and `parameters` need to be filled.
+Here we use the generic `VideoConversionConverter` converter, only the `sourceMimeType`s and `parameters` need to be filled.

 **Parameters**: